 Can we help with your muscle pain?

-Our experienced Osteopaths at our Worcester Park, Selsdon and Cheam, Sutton, Surrey clinics are very experienced in the treatment and rehabilitation of all muscle related problems.
+Our Osteopaths are very experienced in the treatment and rehabilitation of all muscle related problems.
 We regularly treat elite athletes, dancers, keep fitters, office workers, new mums and more.
-At Avenue Health, our treatments are very effective as we have a hands-on approach and directly treat the muscles themselves, as opposed to relying on painkilling and muscle relaxing drugs.
+Our treatments are very effective as we have a hands-on approach and directly treat the muscles themselves.

-Our Avenue Health practitioners will advise you as to the level of exercise and training your body will be able to cope with whilst you are recovering from your injury.
+Our practitioners will advise you as to the level of exercise and training your body will be able to cope with whilst you are recovering from your injury.
 Advice will also be given if any changes are needed in the way you work or train.

 I have now sent several of my clients to see Michael with a significant array of conditions, and I have heard nothing but positive feedback as a result.

 Michael and his team have proven to be timely, very responsive and cordial to my clients, whether children, adolescents, or adults, and has gone the extra mile to report back to me his findings so that I may better use the information in my training with them.